mbland/elistman/README.md

 Coverage in Current Package** command via **Show All Commands** (⇧⌘P).

 Note that `db/dynamodb_contract_test.go` is the one and only `medium_test` that we need for test coverage purposes.
-It contains the `coverage_tests` build flag, enabling the CI pipeline to collect its coverage data without running other `medium_tests`.
+It contains the `coverage_tests` build constraint, enabling the CI pipeline to collect its coverage data without running other `medium_tests`.

 ### Build the `elistman` CLI